SnooHD/Corrental/plugins/wpsynchro/readme.txt

  * Improvement: Add search/replaces for db for cases where the protocol part of the url is wrong in db
  * Improvement: Add check for MU plugin enabled on the target site, when file migration is done, to ensure performance and result
  * Improvement: Add "resume" button when migrations fail, which can used to attempt resume, in such cases where a simple timeout is the problem

-= 1.8.4 =
- * Hotfix: (Only released for FREE version) Fix php warning because of files only present in PRO version.

-= 1.8.3 =
- * Hotfix: Fix issue when running one of the sites in a subdir, like http://domain.test/mysite1/.
-Error was like this: "Cannot read properties of undefined (reading 'dbtables')"

-= 1.8.2 =
- * Bug: In some cases no search/replaces were done, when using the pre-configured migrations (the affected migrations will be deleted when updating to this version, to prevent problems)
- * Bug: Certain MySQL version in 8.0.x range gave problems when migrating to MariaDB, which is now fixed by WP Synchro
- * Bug: Table prefix re-write failed, when there was already data in table with that prefix
- * Improvement: License information is now included with log files

 ** Only showing the last few releases - See rest of changelog in changelog.txt or in menu "Changelog" **